codesnippetspro/code-snippets/readme.txt

  To turn safe mode off, either [comment out](http://php.net/manual/language.basic-syntax.comments.php) this line or delete it.

 You can also activate safe mode on a per-page basis by appending `?snippets-safe-mode=true` to the URL.

+= Can I search and replace text inside the code editor? = The code editor supports several search and replace commands, accessible through keyboard shortcuts:

+- `Ctrl-F` / `Cmd-F` – Begin searching
+- `Ctrl-G` / `Cmd-G` – Find the next instance of the search term
+- `Shift-Ctrl-G` / `Shift-Cmd-G` – Find the previous instance of the search term
+- `Shift-Ctrl-F` / `Cmd-Option-F` – Replace text
+- `Shift-Ctrl-R` / `Shift-Cmd-Option-F` – Replace all instances of text – `Alt-F` – Persistent search (dialog remains open, `Enter` to find next, `Shift-Enter` to find previous)
+- `Alt-G` – Jump to line

 = Is there a way to add a snippet but not run it right away? = Yes.
 Just add it but do not activate it yet.